Submitty/submitty.github.io/_docs/sysadmin/worker_installation.md

   *  Add the name of the submitty user on the machine as the username.
   *  Set the machine to be enabled.

-9. Run ```/usr/local/submitty/.setup/INSTALL_SUBMITTY.sh``` so that the changes take effect.
+9. Run ```bash /usr/local/submitty/GIT_CHECKOUT/Submitty/.setup/install_submitty.sh``` so that the changes take effect.

 10. Inside of your assignment configurations, you may now add the line
   ```
     required_capabilities : 'CAPABILITY'
   ```